 Lee and Li has a leading position with its media sector advice ranging from tax, risk management and strategy analysis.
 The team assists with television and radio matters, intellectual property, technology transfer and licensing.
-Christina Chao manages the department and advises government and private businesses on drafting and amending laws and regulations.
+The firm also advises government and private businesses on drafting and amending laws and regulations.

 Jones Day specialises in cyber security, privacy and data protection.
 The firm’s global focus on intellectual property creates an integrated approach with lawyers in Taiwan working closely with the firm’s international network.
-Jack J.T.
-Huang leads the team which also advises on joint and strategic ventures.
+The team also advises on joint and strategic ventures.

 K&L Gates litigates on behalf of clients in disputes regarding authorship, ownership, originality and fair use.
-The full-service firm assists with domestic and cross-border matters notably connected with copyright,
+The full-service firm assists with domestic and cross-border matters notably connected with intellectual property disputes.

 Lee, Tsai & Partners